matthewcpaul/mcp/_work/opentable-automated-guest-tags.md

 ### Retire seasonal promotions or experimental deals
 Using data elsewhere in the OpenTable for Restaurants platform, you can determine if you want to keep or delete any automated tags—and the deals or extra attention to service that comes with them—any time.

-## Impact / What difference did we make?